 Strongly opposed by the Washington Education Association (WEA), the state's teacher's union, the charter school movement was slow to take hold in Washington.
 Although the state House of Representatives passed legislation four times between 1995 and 1998 to allow charter schools, the bills died in committee in the state senate.
 Finally, in 2004, the legislature passed a charter-school bill by a narrow margin.
 But charter-school opponents, led by the WEA, gathered enough signatures to place Initiative 55 on the ballot that fall, expecting voters to reject charter schools at a time when public schools were being closed for lack of funding.
 They were right -- voters said no to charter schools in 2004, as they had twice before.

 Charter-school supporters, including Bill Gates (b.
-1955) and Paul Allen (b.
-1953), gave large amounts of money in support of the ballot measures, but it wasn't until the fall of 2012 that voters eventually said yes by approving Initiative 1240, making Washington the 42nd state to allow charter schools.
+1955) and Paul Allen (1953-2018), gave large amounts of money in support of the ballot measures, but it wasn't until the fall of 2012 that voters eventually said yes by approving Initiative 1240, making Washington the 42nd state to allow charter schools.
 Large amounts of money were spent on both sides of the issue, and the Gates Foundation teamed up with a group calling itself the League of Education Voters to create the Washington Charter Schools Association, attempting to address concerns about public funding of privately run schools.

 Fearing that charter schools would drain the state's already-depleted education funds and that there would be little control over the privately operated schools, the Washington Education Association and the League of Women Voters filed a lawsuit contending that the charter-school law violated Article IX, Section 2, of the state constitution, which reads in part, "The legislature shall provide for a general and uniform system of public schools" (Constitution).
 The state Supreme Court heard argument in the case on October 28, 2014; as of December 2014, a ruling was pending.